culturecreates/artsdata-data-model/_architecture/query-api.md

 layout: architecture-doc
 ---

-The Query API offers a collection of APIs (built with RAILS) that acts as a gateway between the outside world and the Artsdata Triplestore.
+The Query API offers a collection of APIs that acts as a gateway between the outside world and the Artsdata Triplestore.

 ## Reconciliation Service API